 - Tomato Paste – adds colour and texture.

-- Tinned Italian chopped tomatoes – forms base for the curry sauce.
+- Tinned Italian chopped tomatoes – form the base of the curry sauce.

 - Beef stock – for beefy depth of flavour.